Autism (ASD) & Hypersensitivity

 Interoception and control: A study published in the Journal of Autism and Developmental Disorders highlights that hypnosis helps to better perceive and modulate internal signals (stress, fatigue) before they become overwhelming.

 The role of the vagus nerve: Clinical research indicates that hypnosis allows for the activation of the parasympathetic system.
-For an autistic person, this is a vital neurological break that allows sensory tension to drop.
+For someone on the autistic spectrum, this is a vital neurological break that allows sensory tension to drop.

 Classic hypnosis, often too long and based on abstract metaphors, can be exhausting.
 My approach is different: